If you work in the area of food and health, you already know that foodborne illness (FBI) is a major public health issue.

 The National Food Service Management Institute offers these additional tips for preventing cross contamination during preparation.

-Here are some tips for preventing contamination during transportation and service:
+Besides routinely washing and sanitizing trays, try these tips for preventing contamination during transportation and service:

 The principle of preventing cross contamination applies in home kitchens, too.